Reactive Abuse, and how to outsmart the games.

 The smear campaign.

-The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either wanting the narcissist back, or wanting to seek revenge on the narcissist, they use the smear campaign to make us look like we’re crazy or obsessed with them, they will either play the hero that tried so hard to help us, and we are often left looking and acting depressed a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them, they’ll exploit others by using their empathy against them.
-They’ll be telling all those who’ll listen, everything that they did to us, only they’ll be making out to others that we did to them.
-So they shift the blame and walk free, from any responsibility.
+The narcissist uses the smear campaign so that they can keep their toxic behaviours hidden from society, so we look like we’re jealous and either wanting the narcissist back or wanting to seek revenge on the narcissist, they use the smear campaign to make us look like we’re crazy or obsessed with them, they will either play the hero that tried so hard to help us, and we are often left looking and acting depressed a shell of our former selves, or they’ll be playing the victim of how we’ll no longer allow them to see their children or that we abused them, they’ll exploit others by using their empathy against them.
+They’ll be telling all those who’ll listen to everything that they did to us, only they’ll be making out to others that we did to them.
+So they shift the blame and walk free from any responsibility.

 They trick you into reacting.

-After provoking a reaction from you, where you’d like to communicate with them, some will go into the silent treatment, either the one where they stick around, ( the present silent treatment.) or where they disappear, they want you to beg and plead for forgiveness, Silent Treatment is psychological torture, and causes great pain to the brain, you’re left looking to yourself as to what you did wrong, how you can make it up to them, and when you do, they’ll bring back the intermittent niceness as a reinforcement to your mind, that you were wrong.
-They were right, leaving them to believe their realities, and you questioning yours.
+After provoking a reaction from you, where you’d like to communicate with them, some will go into the silent treatment, either the one where they stick around ( the present silent treatment.) or where they disappear, they want you to beg and plead for forgiveness, Silent Treatment is psychological torture, and causes great pain to the brain, you’re left looking to yourself as to what you did wrong, how you can make it up to them, and when you do, they’ll bring back the intermittent niceness as a reinforcement to your mind, that you were wrong.
+They were right, leaving them to believe their realities and you questioning yours.

-This all leads to cognitive dissonance, the target ends up full of self-blame, self-doubt, feeling like they are the narcissist, feeling unworthy, feeling grateful, that the narcissist who’s a bully and a con artist will take you back, changing who you are time and time again to please them, trying to help them while you slowly lose who you are.
-When you can see different realities, one that matches your beliefs and another that is continuously being rewritten on you, it’s hard to see it while you are living it, it takes time to work it out once you break free.
+This all leads to cognitive dissonance; the target ends up full of self-blame, self-doubt, feeling like they are the narcissist, feeling unworthy, feeling grateful, that the narcissist who’s a bully and a con artist will take you back, changing who you are time and time again to please them, trying to help them while you slowly lose who you are.
+When you can see different realities, one that matches your beliefs and another that is continuously being rewritten on you, it’s hard to see it while you are living it; it takes time to work it out once you break free.

-When the narcissist triggers us, and we react, we defend ourselves to the narcissist and believe we are getting our point of view across, we are not, we are only giving our power to them to continue their games.
+When the narcissist triggers us, and we react, we defend ourselves to the narcissist and believe we are getting our point of view across; we are not; we are only giving our power to them to continue their games.
 The more we react, the more the narcissist will push our buttons.

-We can not control what they say or do, even when the relationships are over, we can, however, learn to control our reactions.
+We can not control what they say or do; even when the relationships are over, we can, however, learn to control our reactions.

-The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our own actions as that’s something they are incapable of and one of the many things that separates us from them.
+The worst part is, your reactions are your reactions, fooled or not, and we have to own up and take responsibility for our own actions as that’s something they are incapable of and one of the many things that separate us from them.

-Who started what is irrelevant, if you are with someone who brings out the worst in you, (even the most caring people have a breaking point.) a narcissist will argue with anyone and everyone, if you’re behaving out of character around certain people, if they bring out a side you don’t like about yourself, it’s time to break free.
+Who started what is irrelevant?
+If you are with someone who brings out the worst in you (even the most caring people have a breaking point.), a narcissist will argue with anyone and everyone, if you’re behaving out of character around certain people, if they bring out a side you don’t like about yourself, it’s time to break free.

 Learning not to let the narcissist impact your life, learning to ignore them, means you take back control of your life, and they become powerless against you.

-Narcissists live in a different reality to us, and they do not want compromise, they do not want to help others, they only want to help themselves.
+Narcissists live in a different reality to us, and they do not want compromise; they do not want to help others; they only want to help themselves.
 They want control.

-As we go through recovery each step is a learning curve, each battle won within ourselves to overcome, anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
+As we go through recovery, each step is a learning curve.
+Each battle won within ourselves to overcome anxiety, CPTSD, fear, guilt, anger, resentment, trauma bonding and those negative self-doubts they’ve drilled into our mindsets.
 Is one step closer to leaving your past behind where it belongs in the past, so you can make progress in your present and create a brighter future, no longer be infected by the narcissist, learning to live in the present day, and moving into a much happier future.

-A narcissist is extremely jealous and envious of people, and most often when they see you moving on happily with your life.
+A narcissist is extremely jealous and envious of people, and most often, when they see you moving on happily with your life.
 They up their games to pull your attention back onto them.
-They might do this by trying to destroy you, or by playing nice and coming for the hoover as they feel you have something they can use you for.
+They might do this by trying to destroy you or by playing nice and coming for the hoover as they feel you have something they can use you for.

 Things to remember when recovering from narcissist abuse.

-- You are far from alone, reach out for help and support.
+- You are far from alone; reach out for help and support.

-- Your mind controls your emotions, you control your mind.
+- Your mind controls your emotions; you control your mind.

 - Standards, keeping your own standards high, yet keep your expectations low when we expect those toxic people to understand on a gallon level.
 Yet, they don’t understand things like others feelings, morals, compassion, two-way conversation, compromise when we think they do.
 We are the ones going to spend our while lives frustrated.

-- Boundaries, good people will respect your boundaries, we need a million and one ways to say NO, and we need to stick to our nos.
-When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life, or entering your life.
+- Boundaries, good people will respect your boundaries; we need a million and one ways to say NO, and we need to stick to our nos.
+When you learn the art of saying no to things that don’t make you feel good, it becomes a great deal breaker to eliminate toxic people from in your life or entering your life.

-- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person they wouldn’t hurt you In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
-If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process, just focus on best interests of the children at all times.
+- Heal any wounds, if you fear being cheated on, remember narcissists use that against you, when you find a good person, they won’t hurt you In that way, if they use the children against you, keep everything via email or messages and keep a diary of the children’s behaviour, keep copy’s, if they bring the children back late, do not react, that’s why they’ve done it if they let them down have back up plans, do not let the narcissist know, if they know they are hurting you through the children they will focus your time and energy on the children.
+If you have to go no contact for safeguarding issues, you’ll have healed yourself, have evidence, and you will make it through any court process; just focus on the best interests of the children at all times.

-- Pattern interrupt in the mindset, removing all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you then write the truth.
+- Pattern interrupt in the mindset, removing all those toxic thoughts the narcissist planted in your subconscious one by one, write them out, write who told you, then write the truth.
 When they are running in your mind rent-free subconscious popping by, consciously remove them back out.

 - Learn the patterns they cycle around to get reactions from you, from pity plays, apologies, threats, rage, watch and learn, observe their behaviour, don’t absorb their toxins.
-Then stop focusing on the narcissist and focus on you, if you break a bone.
+Then stop focusing on the narcissist and focus on you if you break a bone.
 You don’t spend six weeks focusing on how you broke it, and still, use it and live in that pain.
-You seek help to get it fixed you deal with the break before anything else.
+You seek help to get it fixed; you deal with the break before anything else.

-Working on your healing, new dreams, a new thought process, will give you a much calmer more peaceful life, hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.
+Working on your healing, new dreams, a new thought process will give you a much calmer, more peaceful life; hopefully, the narcissist will realise they’re not getting what they want from you and leave you alone, yet when they do come at you, it’ll no longer affect you once you’re healed.